 $75,000 for 3 years, plus in-kind

-- Learning about each community and its programs in the field of special needs.
+- Learned about each community and its programs in the field of special needs.

-- Planning and executing the Amitim Special Needs Project Seminar in London May 31-June 3, 2015.
+- Planned and executed the Amitim Special Needs Project Seminar in London May 31-June 3, 2015.

-- Agreeing to focus project attention on the improved engagement of volunteers in our local programs serving people with special needs.
+- Focused project attention on the improved engagement of volunteers in our local programs serving people with special needs.

-- Initiating a Global JCC special needs staff network.
+- Initiated a Global JCC special needs staff network.

-- Developing a completely new method of working with and training volunteers in the field of special needs.
-Building a process, including the planning and implementation, together with partner organizations in the community and families.
+- Developed a completely new method of working with and training volunteers in the field of special needs.
+Built a process, including the planning and implementation, together with partner organizations in the community and families.
 (Eilat)

-- Working on the project with our partner communities has enabled an exchange of ideas and an awareness of new work models and challenges and ways of coping with them.
+- Worked on the project with our partner communities has enabled an exchange of ideas and an awareness of new work models and challenges and ways of coping with them.
 (Eilat)

 “JCC Global enables the engagement worldwide of Jews of all different denominations, difference approaches, gathered together, to be able to have shared conversations and a shared relationship so that we can better know each other and move forward working together towards a shared goal.”
 [Sue Fox, Executive Director, Shorefront YM-YMHA of Brighton Beach, New York, USA]